Users

 Consider also mentioning whether candidates can review questions before recording, if they can re-record responses, and when they'll receive the video interview invitation.
 The more clarity you provide, the more comfortable candidates will feel starting the process.

-3. Stronger Value Proposition
+3. Strong Value Proposition for Candidates

 When asking candidates to invest more effort upfront, clearly communicate what makes your opportunity compelling.
 Be specific about growth opportunities, company culture, and tangible benefits rather than using generic phrases.